What you need to know

 A stroke is a brain attack.
 It is very serious, but many people go on to recover and live healthy lives.
 A stroke happens when a blockage such as a clot blocks the blood flow to the brain, or when a burst blood vessel bleeds into the brain.

-Over 9,500 strokes are experienced each year – that’s one every 55 minutes.
+Over 10,000 strokes are experienced each year – that’s more than one every hour.

 Stroke is New Zealand's second single biggest killer and the leading cause of serious adult disability.
 But many New Zealanders who have a stroke recover and lead successful, happy lives.